garrettmichiels/blackberry-interview/README.md

 ## Room For Improvement
-- Checking for expired GUIDs in initialize() is inefficient and can be a threaded background process
+- The current method of checking for expired GUIDs is being done upon each requeset to the API.
+This is happening as it is placed in initialize().
+This is an inefficient solution and can be improved by threading the operation as a background process
-- Localhost UI for GUID input.
+- A visual improvement could be adding UI to the localhost endpoint to allow for inputting GUIDs and JSON data.